Rapid quantum approaches for combinatorial optimisation inspired by optimal state-transfer: Taking the commutator between the initial and final Hamiltonian

 In the previous two sections we established the performance of $H_1$ on problems with a high degree of structure, allowing for more analytical investigation.
-In this section we explore the performance of $H_1$ numerically on MAX-CUT with random graphs and on the SKM.
+In this section we explore the performance of $H_1$ numerically on MAX-CUT with random graphs.
 Consequently, we are restricted to exploring problem sizes that can be simulated classically.
+Further details about the numerics can be found in Appendix \ref{app:num}.

-For each problem we consider 100 randomly-generated instances for each problem size.
+For each problem size we consider 100 randomly-generated instances.
 The results can be seen in Fig.\ \ref{fig:NumPer}.
 For each instance the time has been numerically optimised to maximise the approximation ratio within the interval $[0,2\pi)$.
 From Fig.\ \ref{fig:NumPer} we draw some conclusions from the simulations, with the caveat that either much larger sizes need to be simulated and/or analytic work is required to fully substantiate the claims.
 On all the problems considered $H_1$ performed better than random guessing (which results in an approximation ratio of 0).

-Focusing first on MAX-CUT: there appears to be some evidence that the distribution of approximation ratios is becoming smaller as the problem size is increased (Fig.\ \ref{fig:MCRandc}).
+Focusing first on Fig.\ \ref{fig:MCRandc}: there appears to be some evidence that the distribution of approximation ratios is becoming smaller as the problem size is increased.
 In addition the approximation ratio tends to a constant value, independent of the problem size.
 From analysing the regular graphs, it is reasonable to assume that $H_1$ is optimising locally.
 Therefore, we would expect the performance of $H_1$ to depend on the subgraphs in the problem.
 If the performance is limited by one, or a certain combination of subgraphs, then that would explain the constant approximation ratio.
 As the problem size is increased the chance of having an atypical combination of subgraphs is likely to decrease, resulting in a smaller distribution.